Samasource/sama-cli/README.md

     Create a batch of tasks from files in a local directory or files in Sama's S3 Bucket.

 Usage:
-    sama task create <localPath or S3Path> [flags]
+    sama task create <LocalPathFolder or S3UriFolder> [flags]

-    localPath: represents the path of a local directory.
-It must be written as a relative path starting with "./",  for example, "./assets"
+    LocalPathFolder: represents the path of a local folder.
-    S3Path: represents the location of your Sama S3 directory.
-It must be written as a relative path from your Sama S3 directory, for example, if your assets are stored in s3://sama-client-assets/123/assets, the S3Path would be "assets"
+    S3UriFolder: represents the location of a Sama S3 folder.
+This must be written in the form s3://sama-client-assets/myclientid/myfolder where myfolder can have additional subfolders

 Flags:
       --client-batch-id string   client batch id value for mapping substitution